elhigu/angular-sprout/README.md

   self-executing anonymous function to ensure no clashes with other libraries.
 - `package.json` - metadata about the app, used by NPM and our build script.
 Our NPM dependencies are listed here.

+## Grunt tasks

+### Watch

+This monitors file changes and rebuild changed files to debug build.
+If you like to try out compiled version, you need to run `grunt compile watch` separately on every change (watch does not build compiled version automatically).
+Wach is required to prevent server serving application in port 3031 to not close.

+### Express

+Serves debug version in `http://localhost:3031` and compiled in `http://localhost:3031/compiled` Compiled version is not updated automatically with watch.

 ## FAQ